vinodkd/halo/doc/UserGuide.md

             }
         }

-Halo doesnt specify whether the container is a function, method, class, component or process - it merely calls out the fact that the code is contained.
-Its upto an appropriate action to ascribe meaning to the container and its contents.
+Halo doesn't specify whether the container is a function, method, class, component or process - it merely calls out the fact that the code is contained.
+Its up to an appropriate action to ascribe meaning to the container and its contents.

 ### Edges as execution paths
 Considering nodes are lines of code and subgraphs are containers, it follows naturally that edges represent execution paths.
-However, this is an interpretation external to the syntax, ie, the syntax allows for edges to be created, but its upto an appropriate action to ascribe a particular meaning to edges.
-For example, a simple turing-complete language called "ssi" (short for sequence, selection, iteration) represents a basic program like so:
+However, this is an interpretation external to the syntax, i.e., the syntax allows for edges to be created, but its up to an appropriate action to ascribe a particular meaning to edges.
+For example, a simple Turing-complete language called "ssi" (short for sequence, selection, iteration) represents a basic program like so:

 	:m1 [lang = ssi] {
 		:sequence{